openfaas/faasd/docs/ROADMAP.md

 * [x] An installer for faasd and dependencies - runc, containerd
 * [x] Offer a recommendation or implement a strategy for faasd replication/HA
 * [x] [Remove / deprecate armhf / armv7 support](https://github.com/openfaas/faasd/issues/364)
+* [x] Add support for CPU/RAM metrics in the UI, CLI and API
+* [x] Network segmentation (functions cannot talk to each other or the host)